delta6626/365-days-of-code/README.md

 - Day 274 ✅: Improved error handling with modal based feedback and added icons to modals for better clarity
 - Day 275 ✅: Designed and implemented a polished footer component with a variety of useful links
 - Day 276 ✅: Created and integrated a privacy policy component for PartnerPair
+- Day 277 ✅: Created a Terms of Service page for PartnerPair

 ## 📌 Notes